 - Under the 2015 Climate Action and Low Carbon Development Act, the Government must present an Annual Transition Statement to each House of the Oireachtas by 10 December.
-The Transition Statement is scheduled to be presented in the Seanad by Minister Naughten and Minister Ross at 2.45pm on Wednesday 29 November and by Minister Phelan at 2.15pm on Thursday 30 November.
-Ministers will present the Statement in the Dáil next week. - As part of this update, all relevant Ministers (for energy, transport, agriculture and housing) are required to provide statements on measures undertaken to reduce emissions in their respective sectors, including an assessment of their effectiveness. - This year's Statement involves an update on climate actions in 2017.
-Minister Naughten is required to provide information on measures undertaken to reduce polluting emissions, actions taken to adapt to the effects of climate change, the Environmental Protection Agency's latest record of Ireland's polluting emissions, as well as State compliance with relevant EU/international law. - Proposed questions for the Ministers are set out on page 5.
+The Transition Statement is scheduled to be presented in the Dáil by Minister Naughten at 2.10pm on Thursday 7 December. - As part of this update, all relevant Ministers (for energy, transport, agriculture and housing) are required to provide statements on measures undertaken to reduce emissions in their respective sectors, including an assessment of their effectiveness. - This year's Statement involves an update on climate actions in 2017.
+Minister Naughten is required to provide information on measures undertaken to reduce polluting emissions, actions taken to adapt to the effects of climate change, the Environmental Protection Agency's latest record of Ireland's polluting emissions, as well as State compliance with relevant EU/international law. - Proposed questions for the Ministers are set out on pages 2-3.
 Recommendations for action across the polluting sectors are included in the Appendix on page 7.